 Irving scores 37, Cavs hold on to beat Pacers 117-111

-Kyrie Irving scored 37 points, Kevin Love added 27 and the Cleveland Cavaliers avoided another fourth-quarter collapse in Game 2, beating the Indiana Pacers 117-111 on Monday night to take a 2-0 lead in the series.
-After squeaking out the opener by a point, LeBron James and Co.
+Kyrie Irving scored 37 points while Kevin Love added 27 and James had 25 as the Cleveland Cavaliers avoided another fourth-quarter collapse in Game 2, beating the Indiana Pacers 117-111 on Monday night to take a 2-0 lead in the series.
+After giving up a late lead and squeaking out the opener by just a point, James and Co.

 Add your comments below